Infrastructure

 Some of the major negative effects of the SGR on the Kenyan economy.

-The Kenya Standard Gauge Railway (SGR), billed as the biggest transport infrastructure project in the country’s history, seeks to provide inexpensive and efficient mobility of cargo and passengers.
+The Kenya Standard Gauge Railway (SGR), billed as the biggest transport infrastructure project in the country’s history, seeks to provide efficient mobility of cargo and passengers.

-A flagship project of the Kenya Vision 2030, the SGR extends from the port of Mombasa at the Indian Ocean to Malaba town at the Kenya-Uganda boarder.
+A flagship project of the Kenya Vision 2030, the SGR extends from the port of Mombasa at the Indian Ocean to Malaba town at the Kenya-Uganda border.

 The initial phase of the project running from Mombasa to Nairobi was completed in 2017 and is operational with 14 freight and 4 passenger trains while the second phase – Nairobi-Naivasha SGR – is currently under construction.

-Despite the fact that the railway is a worthwhile project expected to bring in numerous socio-economic benefits and grow the country’s GDP by 1.5%, it is a two faced sword with demerits.
+Although the railway is a worthwhile project expected to bring in numerous socio-economic benefits and grow the country’s GDP by 1.5%, it is a two-faced sword with demerits.

 Here are the negative effects of the SGR on the Kenyan economy: